CHRISHA1122/milestone-project-2/README.md

 * [Phaser3](https://phaser.io/) was used throughout the project for its built in game building capabilities.
 * Basic home page for easy navigation.
+* Plain colours for the old game look.

 #### Images